plexoio/tenam/documentation/assets/readme/surface.md

 11. [Deployment Process](#deployment)
 12. [Credits](#credits)

-## Surface Plane <a name="surface-plane"></a> |
+## Surface Plane <a name="surface-plane"></a>

-This time, we didn't need wireframes or extensive discussions about the front-end part since that was provided by 'Code Institute'.
-We considered the ideas and constraints within the framework they provided.
+At this juncture, we had no need for wireframes or extensive front-end discussions since the 'Code Institute' readily provided these as noted and tagged on the strategy plane.
+We worked within the ideas and constraints the provided framework offered.

-Initially, we underestimated the importance of following the UX design sequence.
-However, we were pleasantly surprised by its effectiveness when properly implemented.
-Hence, we can confidently say that all planes were essential to reach this point (Surface).
-We understand that it's during the building or coding phase that we may discover any gaps or oversights, albeit in a back-end manner.
+At the outset, we didn't fully appreciate the significance of adhering to the UX design sequence.
+However, its effectiveness when properly applied surprised us.
+Consequently, we can confidently affirm that every plane was vital in arriving at this point (Surface).
+We recognize that it's during the coding or building phase that we might uncover any gaps or oversights, usually from a `back-end perspective`.

-We're excited to see how our project takes shape and how we continue to refine it along the way.
+As our project continues to evolve and take shape, we're enthusiastic about the progress and refinements we'll be making.

 ### Color

-- Default colors provided by 'Code Institute' template.
+- The 'Code Institute' template provided the default colors.
+- We updated the background color to `#3498db`.

 #### Palette

-- Not relevant for this iteration.
+- Not applicable in this iteration.

 ### Layout

-- The layout of the mockup command-line has been provided as seen before.
+- The layout for the mockup command-line was pre-provided.
-- It appears as a rectangular block displayed on the upper right side of the window.
+- The command-line presents as a rectangular block situated in the upper right corner of the window.
-- It presents the program within a black internal window where users interact.
+- The program is displayed within a black internal window, serving as the interaction point for users.
-- Everything outside the command-line remains static.
+- All aspects outside the command-line remain static.
+- A welcome section with relevant information and an input for proceeding is available.
+- The login section offers instructions and inputs.
+- The Menu section lists features along with an input for navigation.
+- We present all information within the same terminal, adding bullet points and bold text as needed for emphasis.
+- To create divisions and improve readability, we implemented custom separators.
+- Beneath the terminal, we designed an informational section to provide users with a preview of upcoming content.
+- As a fun addition, we incorporated a script that displays cryptocurrency prices.

 ### Fonts

-- Initially, Arial was set as the default font, but we changed it to `font-family: 'Newsreader', Arial, serif;`.
+- We replaced the initial Arial default font with `font-family: 'Newsreader', Arial, serif`.

 ### Images

-- No additional images were needed.
+- There was no need for additional images.

 ### Order

-- Inside the command line, the menu list follows this order:
+- The menu list within the command line follows this order:
     - Assets
-    - Transaction
+    - Transactions
     - Data Analysis
     - Taxation
     - Update Tax Value
     - RSS News
     - Refresh
     - Exit
-- The order reflects a progression from simple to complex disclosure.
+- The order signifies a progression from simple to complex.

 ### Sequences

-- Paying attention to `progressive disclosure` allowed us to build a smooth application flow.
-Users first see the welcome page, then they are directed to log in.
-Once logged in, they can easily access the various features from the menu.
+- Observance of `progressive disclosure` enabled us to construct a fluid application flow.
+Users initially encounter the welcome page, which directs them to log in.
+Post login, users can easily access various features from the Menu.

-- The features aim to provide readable content, and users have the option to refresh the window or exit at any time.
+- The features offer readable content, and users have the option to refresh the window or exit at any point.

-For each section and interaction, we considered economy, making the most important elements easily recognizable.
-We noticed many patterns throughout the product layouts and interactions.
-It was designed to be readable, with colors provided by the 'Code Institute' template creating good contrasts.
-We added different fonts when necessary.
+As we crafted each section and interaction, we prioritized the economy of design by ensuring the most crucial elements are easily recognizable.
+The product layouts and interactions revealed numerous patterns.
+The template provided by the 'Code Institute' allowed for good color contrasts and readability.
+We also introduced different fonts where necessary.

-We ensured that users cannot get lost on the site, as we made value evident throughout.
+We designed the site to prevent users from getting lost and consistently showcased value.

-**We focused on the following concerns:**
+**Our design focused on these elements:**

 - Repetition
 - Contrast
 - Proximity
 - Alignment
-- Accessibility (although not 100% attainable)
+- Accessibility (although not fully achievable)
 - Interaction
-- Visual engagement
+- Visual Engagement
-- Easy learning experience
+- Ease of Learning

-We aimed to keep things as simple as possible, presenting fewer choices to the users while highlighting concrete features and content to fulfill our mission for this MVP.
+Our aim was to maintain simplicity by presenting users with fewer choices while emphasizing concrete features and content to realize our MVP goal.

-After considering these factors, we were able to turn our ideas from the skeleton and surface into code with ease.
-The coding process was less complicated and more enjoyable, despite different challenges.
-This approach required less time, energy, and other resources, resulting in less human work, fewer errors, and ultimately, a superior product, even though we are dealing with a backend project.
+In light of these considerations, the transition of our ideas from the skeleton and surface into code was smooth.
+The coding process was less complex and more enjoyable, despite the various challenges.
+This approach saved time, energy, and other resources, leading to reduced human workload, fewer errors, and, ultimately, a superior product - even though we were primarily dealing with a backend project.